 Let’s look at some strategies on how to increase your chances of getting into a DO program.

 Remember, if you’re applying to both MD and DO programs, do not simply repeat your MD personal statement.
 Your DO essay should be personalized and rewritten for the osteopathic program, because ultimately, DO programs will want to know why you’re choosing to become an osteopath, rather than an allopath.
+You’ll need to provide a compelling reason why you’re interested in a DO program, what qualities you possess that are geared towards osteopathic medicine and what experiences you have pursued due to your interest in a career as a DO.
 Before you write your DO personal statement, get an idea of what kinds of applicants DO programs admit.
 Check out the list of qualities of a successful DO student from AACOM’s official website.

 Your personal statement must demonstrate your knowledge of and experience in osteopathic medicine, and most importantly, how it shaped your choice to practice medicine as a DO.
 Remember, the DO philosophy markets itself as a holistic approach to medicine.
 Instead of focusing on a patient’s disease or disability, osteopathic medicine aims to consider the patient as a unity of body, mind, soul, and even the patient’s environment.
 In your personal statement, try incorporating and emphasizing the moral-ethical, social, and environmental factors of the relationship between the physician and the patient.
 This is an important component of osteopathic philosophy, so be sure to reflect on how your own experiences are in line with DO philosophy.